Directed by Michael Lange

 - Eye Scream: Drusilla threatens to gouge Dalton's eyes out for losing her "present", before Spike stops her.

-- Falling Chandelier of Doom: A modern version with Angel dropping Spike's multiscreen TV on the Judge's head.
+- Falling Chandelier of Doom: Angel does the modern version by dropping a multiscreen TV on the Judge's head.
+It doesn't stop him.

 - Fantastically Indifferent: Oz's deadpan reaction to the discovery that vampires exist.